Polity

 In accordance with our governance documents, local congregations function under the oversight of denominational leadership and, therefore, denominational leaders are welcomed partners in the healthy functioning of each local congregation.
 As ministry partners, denominational leaders are welcome to meet with a local congregation’s governing board, pastoral leaders, and the congregation at large, in order to resource, encourage and counsel pastors, governing boards and congregations as deemed necessary by the denomination.

-The historical Anabaptist movement held a value or ideal identified as “all things in common” based on the Acts 2 description of the formation of the early church.
-This value of mutual care for one another led the BIC denomination to adopt a joint ownership model for church properties.
-By contrast, the BIC rejected the Baptist ideal of the autonomy of the local congregation.
-As an example of the brotherhood model towards property ownership, there was a period when neither church nor parishioner would carry property insurance because their insurance was the brotherhood.
-Where one person experienced a loss, the entire group would step in and fill the need.
+The historical Anabaptist movement held a value that was sometimes identified as “all things in common” based on the Acts 2 description of the formation of the early church where believers shared freely with one another.
+The BIC rejected the reformed belief in the autonomy of the local church.
+As an example of the brotherhood model, there was a period when neither church nor parishioner would carry property insurance because their insurance was their brotherhood.
+When one person experienced a loss, the entire group would step in and fill the need.

 The congregation is responsible for the day to day upkeep of the church building and property, including providing the necessary finances.
 If a building is sold the money comes back to the BIC where it is held in trust for the church until they need it again for a capital project.
 Our policy does not allow for a church to use the selling of capital assets for operational costs.